 |EMD||GP40-1||4034, 4036||Ex-SCL, Ex-WRyA||2|

+Currently, the railroad has interchanges with numerous other lines including CSX, Norfolk Southern, Canadian National, Ann Arbor, and RJ Corman.
 The Indiana and Ohio Railway is also now large enough to be split into several subdivisions including the Blue Ash Subdivision, Brookville Subdivision, CIND Subdivision, Mason Subdivision, Midland Subdivision, and Oasis Subdivision.
 Today the I&O has a vast array of four and six-axle motive power, although all are strictly EMDs (interestingly some units come from the very fallen flag companies which owned the branches the I&O now operates).
-For more information about the Indiana and Ohio Railway please click here to visit its official web page on G&W's website, which also includes a full-scale system map.